openearth/xbeach-docs/docs/xbeach_manual.rst

 Rainfall (beta)
 ---------------
-To include rainfall the simulation the keyword :par:`rainfall` can be set to 1.
+To include rainfall in the simulation the keyword :par:`rainfall` can be set to 1.
-It is possible to specify a constant and spatial uniform rainfallrate with the keyword :par:`rainfallrate` (in mm/hr).
-Alternatively, by refering par:`rainfallratefile` to a file, a spatial varying rainfall can be applied.
+It is possible to specify a constant and spatially-uniform rainfallrate with the keyword :par:`rainfallrate` (in mm/hr).
+Alternatively, by refering keyword :par:`rainfallratefile` to a file, a spatially and/or temporally varying rainfall can be applied.
 The number of rainfall moments in the file is specified with the keyword :par:`nrainfallrate`.
 This user-input file with rainfall rates is given by the same format as the :par:`setbathyfile` (see Section :ref:`sec-bed-update`).